The Art of Managing Complex Projects with the Right Team

 Effective collaboration.
 Successful teams are also good at organizing collaboration in an efficient manner.
 The project’s objectives shouldn’t be driven from the top down, but be the result of a collaborative effort.
 Constant feedback across the team can ensure the team’s focus isn’t shifted and that every member of the team is working to improve the performance.
 Make sure you aren’t focused solely on achieving certain project-cantered objectives, but that collaborative deadlines are also established and met.
 Sharing and discussing ideas is great, but at one point you need a decision.
 Getting there is your job as a project leader.

 Communication and cooperation.
 Collaboration shouldn’t be completely moved away from traditional face-to-face meetings.
 Although teams might be scattered, there should be opportunities where collaboration happens outside of e-mails and text messages.
 However, it’s wise to support the traditional face-to-face model with modern technologies that allow instant sharing.
-For example, professional service automation (PSA) and enterprise project management (EPM) tools can be great tools for a team to make the most of communication and cooperation.
+For example, professional service automation (PSA) and enterprise project management (EPM) tools and task management software apps can be great tools for a team to make the most of communication and cooperation.

 Great teams aren’t the result of happy accidents.
 In order to achieve a team that shares the above qualities, you need to plan carefully and instill continuous and disciplined effort to meet the requirements.